SenseTecnic/wotkit-docs/source/api_sensors.rst

 * The "name", "longName", and "description" fields are required when creating a sensor.
 * The "latitude" and "longitude" fields are optional and will default to 0 if not provided.
 * The "visibility" field is optional and will default to "PUBLIC" if not provided.
-* The "tags", "fields" and "organization" information are optional.
+* The "tags", "fields", "metadata", "imageUrl" and "organization" information are optional.
 * If "visibility" is set to ORGANIZATION, a valid "organization" must be supplied.
 * The sensor name must be at least 4 characters long, contain only lowercase letters, numbers, dashes and underscores, and can start with a lowercase letter or an underscore only.